-The challenge for an Australian lawyer who recently passed the NY Bar exam is finding a public charity with the legal resources to provide a supervising attorney to meet this pro bono requirement.
+The challenge for an Australian lawyer who recently passed the NY Bar exam is finding a public charity with the legal resources to provide a supervising attorney.

-There a more than 200 attorneys connected to The Australian Community who are licensed to practice law in New York State.
-Many are keen to assist other Australian attorneys with this pro bono requirement, but are concerned that they may not have the time to provide supervision during work hours.
+More than 200 attorneys connected to The Australian Community are licensed to practice law in New York State.
+Many are keen to assist other Australian attorneys with this pro bono requirement but are concerned that they may not have the time to provide supervision during work hours.

 I recently had the opportunity to supervise a pro-bono assignment for The Australian Community and it was a very rewarding experience.
 It is always nice to give back and in particular, to give back to my own community.
 Moreover, it was a seamless and efficient process with a minimal amount of hours expended, which can also be performed outside of business hours and without impacting billable hour requirements.
 I would welcome the opportunity to work with The Australian Community again and encourage others to do so as well.